 Pavement bikes (Road bikes, hybrids, urban bikes...) work better on pavement, but don’t do well off-road.
 The tires are generally more narrow and have less aggressive tread, made to ride faster and smoother on pavement.
 Pavement bikes should stay on the pavement.

 Off-road bikes (think mountain or fat tire bikes) perform best when they are ridden in the element they were designed around, off the beaten path.
 Mountain bikes have wider knobby tires to better grip surfaces like loose dirt and gravel, even firm sand.
 They excel at riding gravel roads and driveways, single track through the woods, and even some double track (think old fire roads).
 They work pretty well on pavement too, but expect a slightly slower and a less smooth ride.
 That being said they do work on all terrain.

 A road bike is designed for racing and long distance riding... think 100 miles!
 Of course, you can tool around town on a road bike, but that’s not what it is designed for.

 What can I say?
-Sometimes people buy a bike for the color or because it just looks cool!
+Sometimes people buy a bike for the color, or because it just looks cool!
 Just keep in mind all the above tips.
-You may have to sacrifice comfort or performance for style, so take some time to analyze your choice.
+You may have to sacrifice comfort or performance for style, so take some time to analyze your choices.
 Electra Bikes specialize in style but are still good quality bikes.
 Electra is owned by Trek Bicycles so you can count on them for quality.